shahroze93/CryptoForager/README.md

 - Render data on page
 - retrieve dropdown list of reference currency
 - Allow user to choose reference currency & return crypto coin data in the selected reference currency
+- Add flexbox styling
+- Add mediaquery for mobile devices

 #### PostMVP

-- Add second API from coinranking.com to retrieve data on multiple coins
+- Add the second API from coingecko to retrieve data on multiple coins
 - render the data on page
-- add mediaquery for mobile devices

 ## Project Schedule